-4. Trough of Westerly Wave earlier over Northeastern parts of Afghanistan today lies over Northern parts of Pakistan, however it has become weak, while Weak Seasonal Low lies over Northeastern Balochistan.
+4. Yesterday's trough of Westerly Wave over Northern parts of Pakistan has moved away eastwards whereas Weak Seasonal Low lies over Northeastern Balochistan and adjoining areas.
 At present, Weak Moist currents from Arabian Sea are penetrating into central parts of Pakistan upto 3000 feet.